 Here’s my guide to the best Notre Dame cathedrals outside Paris.
 These cathedrals provide some of the best day trips from Paris, especially if you’re on the UNESCO trail.
 And they are must see sights in France in their own right.

-Travel Guide to the Other Notre Dames in France
+Other Must See Notre Dames in France

 1. Cathédrale Notre-Dame de Reims, Champagne Region